How to Convert DVD to MKV Video on a PC & Mac

-A lots of software that claim to let you rip DVDs to MKV for Mac with ease, but the program here I'm linking - DVD Ripper for Mac has been around a very long time and I've used it with no issues.
+A lots of software that claim to let you rip DVDs to MKV file with ease, but the program here I'm linking - DVD Ripper for Windows has been around a very long time and I've used it with no issues.

 It circumvents the most common form of DVD CSS and rips the DVD and save as a single MKV file.
-At the same time, the software has 150+ ready conversion presets for Apple gadgets, Android smart phones, tablets and more.
-In addition converting DVD to MKV file in Mac, for those who aspire to make DVD conversion on a PC machine with Windows operating system, download and try DVD Ripper for Windows.
+At the same time, the software has many of ready conversion presets for Apple gadgets, Android smart phones, tablets and more.
+In addition converting DVD to MKV file format on your PC's, for those who aspire to make DVD conversion on an Apple machine with MacOS operating system, download and try DVD Ripper for Mac.

-Before we go any further, keep in mind that here we just take ripping DVDs to MKV video on Mac OS X for example.
-Although many people have been ripping DVDs for Windows computer, the full conversion process is do the same.
-Let's quickly jump over to ripping DVDs on Mac.
+Before we go any further, keep in mind that here we just take ripping DVDs to MKV video in Windows 7 for example.
+Although many people have been ripping DVDs for Mac computer, the full conversion process is do the same.
+Let's quickly jump over to ripping DVDs.